engineeringwitharavind/devfolio/README.md

 ## devFolio

-> Built &nbsp;🛠 &nbsp; a personal Portfolio and Blog site using React.js, Gatsby, and Strapi.
+> Built &nbsp;🛠 &nbsp; a personal Portfolio and Blog site using React, Gatsby, and Strapi.

 Gatsby takes care of the Frontend.
-All the contents are coming from Strapi.
-Components are made with ❤️ &nbsp; and React.js
+All the assets and contents interacts from Strapi.
+Components are built with ❤️ &nbsp; and React

 ### 🗃 &nbsp; Tech Stack